SpinalHDL/SpinalDoc-RTD/docs/html/_sources/rst/Libraries/introduction.rst.txt

 To use features introduced in followings chapter you need, in most of cases, to ``import spinal.lib._`` in your sources.

 .. warning::
-   This package is currently under construction.
-Documented features could be considered as stable.\ :raw-html-m2r:`<br>` Do not hesitate to use github for suggestions/bug/fixes/enhancements
+   | This package is currently under construction.
+Documented features could be considered as stable.
+   | Do not hesitate to use github for suggestions/bug/fixes/enhancements